Steven-Klavins/CV/README.md

 ## Hobbies

 In my leisure time, I am a devoted musician and have performed in a number of London venues.
-I enjoy working with all kinds of tech including but not limited to; 3D printing, modelling, microcontrollers, pro audio and a large list of languages and frameworks.
+I enjoy working with all kinds of tech including but not limited to; 3D printing, modeling, microcontrollers, pro audio, and a large list of languages and frameworks.
 I am a creative thinker and take a practical hands-on approach to my work, I'm also a keen artist and explore many mediums.
 I enjoy photography, most work situated within the Adobe suite and music production.
-Furthermore, I'm learning to speak German as I'm a keen traveller.
+Furthermore, I'm learning to speak German as I'm a keen traveler.